“The first concern of a genuine and appropriate educational method is the EDUCATION OF THE HEART of man, just as God made it...”

 Holds a B.Ed. from uOttawa, a B.A.
-Specialized Honours in Psychology, a Montessori teaching diploma (ages 3-6) from the North American Montessori Centre and Level 1A (ages 3-6) training in the Catechesis of the Good Shepherd.
+Spec.
+Hons.
+Psychology, a Montessori teaching diploma from the NAMC and Level 1A training in the Catechesis of the Good Shepherd.

 Sophia has also served as a leader in the high school youth group GS, as well as an Assistant Chief in the Otter Lodge of the Federation of North American Explorers Ottawa.